 111, asking that procedure

-resides.
-The client then sends a SunRPC request message with program
+currently resides.
+The client then sends a SunRPC request message with

 x00100003 and procedure number

-procedure.
-The client also caches the program-to-port number mapping so
+read procedure.
+The client also caches the program-to-port number

-that it need not go back to the Port Mapper each time it wants to talk
+mapping so that it need not go back to the Port Mapper each time it

 In practice, NFS is such an important program that it has been given its own well-known UDP port, but for the purposes of illustration we’re pretending that’s not the case.

-result of the RPC can be returned to the correct caller, both request
+the result of the RPC can be returned to the correct caller, both

 The details of SunRPC’s semantics depend on the underlying transport protocol.
 It does not implement its own reliability, so it is only reliable if the underlying transport is reliable.
 (Of course, any application that runs over SunRPC may also choose to implement its own reliability mechanisms above the level of SunRPC.)
 The ability to send request and reply messages that are larger than the network MTU is also dependent on the underlying transport.
 In other words, SunRPC does not make any attempt to improve on the underlying transport when it comes to reliability and message size.
 Since SunRPC can run over many different transport protocols, this gives it considerable flexibility without complicating the design of the RPC protocol itself.

-authenticate itself to the server—that is, to give evidence that the
+client to authenticate itself to the server—that is, to give evidence

-client has the right to invoke the server.
-How a client authenticates
+that the client has the right to invoke the server.
+How a client

-itself to a server is a general issue that must be addressed by any
+authenticates itself to a server is a general issue that must be

-protocol that wants to provide a reasonable level of security.
-This
+addressed by any protocol that wants to provide a reasonable level of

 DCE-RPC is the RPC protocol at the core of the DCE system and was the basis of the RPC mechanism underlying Microsoft’s DCOM and ActiveX.
 It can be used with the Network Data Representation (NDR) stub compiler described in another chapter, but it also serves as the underlying RPC protocol for the Common Object Request Broker Architecture (CORBA), which is an industry-wide standard for building distributed, object-oriented systems.